A blog post

 I enjoy Glee, but I have a complaint: the primary characters are manipulative.

 Two of the three major plot lines involve women misleading clueless men to advance their own agenda.
 Terry dupes her husband Will into believing she is pregnant (she’s not) in an effort to save her marriage.
 Quinn tells her boyfriend Finn she is pregnant with his baby (she’s not) because she believes he is better husband material than her baby’s real father, Puck.
-The minor plot lines also involve lies – Will originally tricks Finn into joining the choir through coersion.
+The minor plot lines also involve lies – Will originally tricks Finn into joining the choir through coercion.
 Sue, the hilariously hardened cheerleading coach who is the choir’s major antagonist, coerces the school Principal into a role managing the Glee Club.
 Sue also informs the competition of the choir’s song list in order to derail its chances of winning sectionals.
 Even the generally admirable diva-to-be, Rachel, has not been above some manipulative moves.
 (See earlier blog post, “Is Glee’s Rachel Berry ‘ That Girl!’ for Gen Y?”)

 These actions are not ‘misunderstandings’ - each character actively compromises their moral position to get what they want.
 It’s all in fun and no doubt the plots webs will untangle nicely tomorrow night.
 I wonder, though, if Millennials are just tolerating the plots, rather than really enjoying them?
 Authenticity, ethical behavior and ‘making a difference’ are all famously part of their DNA.